unikort/telegram-web-keycloak-authenticator/README.md

 ## How to deploy this on my own Keycloak instance?

-### Install
+* Download and install plugin
   * Download `telegram-web-keycloak-authenticator-x.x.x.jar` from this page https://github.com/rickispp/telegram-web-keycloak-authenticator/releases
   * Put the downloaded file in a folder `<YOUR_KEYCLOAK_HOME>/providers/`
   * Run or restart your Keycloak instance

-### Configure

 * Set Bot Domain
   * Send to [@BotFather](https://t.me/BotFather) command